Synthesis of disordered voices

 Listen to some samples produced by our physics-based synthesizer.

-J. C. Lucero, J. Schoentgen, M. Behlau & G. Madazio. ‘‘A vocal fold model for disordered voice synthesis,’’ 9th International Conference on Voice Physiology and Biomechanics (Salt Lake City, 2014; to be presented).
+J. C. Lucero, J. Schoentgen, M. Behlau & G. Madazio. ‘‘A vocal fold model for disordered voice synthesis,’’ 9th International Conference on Voice Physiology and Biomechanics (Salt Lake City, 2014).
 (Abstract and synthetic voice samples).

-J. Schoentgen & J. C. Lucero. ‘‘Solving the Riccati-Titze equation of the glottal airflow rate,’’ 9th International Conference on Voice Physiology and Biomechanics (Salt Lake City, 2014; to be presented).
+J. Schoentgen & J. C. Lucero. ‘‘Solving the Riccati-Titze equation of the glottal airflow rate,’’ 9th International Conference on Voice Physiology and Biomechanics (Salt Lake City, 2014).

-J. Schoentgen & J. C. Lucero. ‘‘Is formant frequency jitter audible?,’’ 9th International Conference on Voice Physiology and Biomechanics (Salt Lake City, 2014; to be presented).
+J. Schoentgen & J. C. Lucero. ‘‘Is formant frequency jitter audible?,’’ 9th International Conference on Voice Physiology and Biomechanics (Salt Lake City, 2014).

 J. Schoentgen, S. Fraj & J. C. Lucero. ‘‘Testing the reliability of Grade, Roughness and Breathiness scores by means of synthetic speech stimuli,’’